Course Coordinator:Catherine Thiele (cthiele@usc.edu.au) School:School of Education and Tertiary Access

 teaching sessions and campuses where this course is usually offered.

 Your analysis of the Australian Curriculum: Mathematics (Prep to Year 3) during this course will lead to research and evaluation of current pedagogical approaches for the delivery of this curriculum.
-You will analyse and apply a range of strategies including play-based and inquiry learning as well as interpret student thinking and diagnose misconceptions to improve student learning.
+You will analyse and apply a range of learning theories and teaching strategies (including play-based and inquiry learning) as well as interpret student thinking and diagnose misconceptions to improve student learning.
 You will also examine the curriculum linkages with literacy, numeracy and ICT and critically apply your mathematical content knowledge to classroom scenarios.

 Activity | Hours | Beginning Week | Frequency |